microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

     `WithModes` can *only* be invoked from a `RootColumnBuilder`.
 It is not possible to call, for example, `WithToggle` followed by `WithModes`.
 This restriction is in place because, if you could do this, the column variant associated with the modes' direct parent would be overshadowed by the set of modes.
 If you wish to expose, for UX purposes, a toggle that exposes a set of modes, use `WithToggledModes` described below.

-2. Using `WithToggledModes`, define modes whose entire collection represents a set of modes that are mutually exclusive to all of its parents.
-For example, a `Timestamp` column could offer a "as DateTime" toggle that itself allows users to select between UTC vs local time.
+2. Using `WithToggledModes`, define a set of modes that is, collectively, mutually exclusive to all of its parents.
+For example, a `Timestamp` column could offer an "as DateTime" toggle that itself allows users to select between UTC vs local time.

     ```cs
     ColumnConfiguration columnConfiguration =